dzherebetskyy/Insight_DatEng_coding/README.md

 New zip-master with passed predesigned tests and own created tests: coding-challenge-master_DZ.zip

-Requires to import
+Requires to
-sys, os, json, datetime and numpy
+import sys, os, json, datetime, numpy

 Works with data up to 1GB